Extremal bipartite independence number and balanced coloring: Concluding remarks

 We remark that finding the largest bi-hole of a bipartite graph is an NP-hard problem.
 To see this and some inapproximability results on the bipartite independence number, the interested readers can have a look at \cite{FK04}.
 Naturally, one can expect the problem of finding the coloring number of a bipartite graph to be even more challenging.

 We next discuss why the current known upper bound of Theorem~\ref{th1} and lower bound of Theorem~\ref{th2} can be hard to improve by considering the appropriate random bipartite graphs.
-To show the upper bound of Theorem~\ref{Axenovich}, the authors \cite{ASSW} essentially proved that the random bipartite graph $G_{n,n,\D/n}$ cannot have a bi-hole of size $(2+\e) \frac{\log \D}{\D} n$ w.h.p.
-It can be shown (using essentially the same arguments as in \cite{F90} or \cite{FK15}) that this upper bound is asymptotically tight for the bipartite independence number of $G_{n,n,\D/n}$ w.h.p.
-Thus, it is not possible to improve the lower bound for Theorem~\ref{th1} by considering random graphs.
+To show the upper bound of Theorem~\ref{Axenovich}, the authors \cite{ASSW} essentially proved that the random bipartite graph $G_{n,n,D/n}$ cannot have a bi-hole of size $(2+\e) \frac{\log D}{D} n$ w.h.p.
+It can be shown (using essentially the same arguments as in \cite{F90} or \cite{FK15}) that this upper bound is asymptotically tight for the bipartite independence number of $G_{n,n,D/n}$ w.h.p.
+Thus, by considering random bipartite graphs, it is not possible to obtain a bi-hole of size $(2+\e) \frac{\log D}{D} n$ in Theorem~\ref{th1} .
 It can also be shown by a standard argument (similar to the one for the chromatic number of the random graph $G_{n,\D/n}$; see, e.g., \cite{FK15}) that the coloring number of the random bipartite graph $G_{n,n,\D/n}$ is concentrated around $\frac{\D}{2\log \D}$ w.h.p.
-Thus, perhaps the lower bound on $\c(G)$ for Theorem~\ref{th2} cannot be improved by considering random bipartite graphs.
+Thus, by considering random bipartite graphs, the upper bound on $\c(G)$ in Theorem~\ref{th2} cannot be improved by a factor more than 2.

-We next reason why we believe that improving the current gap between lower and upper bounds in Theorems~\ref{th1} and \ref{th2} can be challenging.
+We next reason why we believe that improving the current gap of a factor of $2$ between lower and upper bounds in Theorems~\ref{th1} and \ref{th2} can be challenging.
 Before discussing it, we mention the situation for a similar problem in graphs (not restricted to bipartite graphs).
 The best known lower and upper bounds for the largest possible chromatic number of a triangle-free graph with a bounded maximum degree have a multiplicative gap of two.
-However, it is believed to be hard to improve this gap (see, e.g., \cite{AC}, \cite{M19}, and \cite{ZK}).
+However, it is believed to be hard to improve this gap (see, e.g., \cite{AC,M19,ZK}).
 We experience a similar situation in the bipartite setting, as demonstrated next.